 TSI DEL DEL

-Indigenous peoples are leaders in forestry businesses.
-We are pleased to have partnered with a number of successful businesses.
-For example, in central British Columbia, Tsi Del Del has celebrated over 25 years of success.
+In central British Columbia, Tsi Del Del has celebrated over 30 years of success.
 This business has created more than 85 well-paying jobs in the community and a number of owner-operator enterprises.
 Eighty per cent of those employed by Tsi Del Del are First Nations workers, and the company also sets aside 50 cents for every cubic metre logged in an Education Trust Fund that provides post-secondary education or trades and technology training for band members.

 DRIFTPILE FIRST NATION